 For CRO they also scored 40 points.
 10 for a blog, 10 for content offers, 10 for calls to action and 10 for email sign up.

-Not so sharp on the design on this website.
+Not so sharp on the design of this website.
 The graphics could be sharper and the white on blue text background does work the eyes a little.
 However, the website is clear and they put their value proposition across easily.

 Technically a 94 grade is brilliant.
-They rock all areas with maximum points in all but one and that was a performance which scores 24/30.
+They rock all areas with maximum points in all but one and that was a performance that scores 24/30.
 They scored 30 for responsive, 30 for SEO and 10 for security.